BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 The name could sound scary, but it's actually scary simple: a convention plugin is a Gradle plugin that will be applied to each of your modules, and apply the same configuration to each of them.

-This has the advantages of build scripts, de-duplicating common configuration, but without the drawback of having a dependency on the root project.
+This has the advantages of build scripts and de-duplicating common configuration, but without the drawback of having a dependency on the root project.
 The convention plugin is an isolated project, which could be stored in your monorepo, but could very well be stored in a completely different place.
 Unlike build scripts, it's compiled and instantiated only once, and is then *called* once for each module.

 You just create it like any custom Gradle plugin.
 If you haven't had to do this yet, it looks like this: